4W4I5/Semester-5-Notes/DB/Exam Prep/DB Finals Prep.md

 # Transaction Processing
 Transaction is an atomic unit of work that consists of a series of DB operations.
 Due to its atomicity Transactions adhere to the ACID properties
+- Atomicity - Each transaction is treated as a single, indivisible unit of work.
+All of the changes in the transaction are committed or not at all
+- Consistency - Each transaction brings the database from one valid state to another.
+Must satisfy set of integrity constraints before and after a transaction.
+- Isolation -
 Example:
 - User sends a query that transfers 400,000 from checking to savings
 - Database sees it like this: